 Figure 5 BSMV-VOX of FgRALF in wheat.
 Graph representing number of visibly diseased spikelets by F. graminearum below the inoculation points in wheat spikes.
-A minimum of 10 spikelets per virus treatment in each experiment were analysed.
+A minimum of 10 spikes per virus treatment in each experiment were analysed.
 Data shown were collected at 12 days’ post F. graminearum-inoculation.
 The green star denotes the treatment which statistically significant differences in number of diseased spikelets, relative to BSMV:MCS4D control (blue bar), were observed (p < 0.05 from GLMM analysis).
 This graph represents a total of four combined experiment for all treatments except BSMV:Fg08493, which was included in one experiment.
-“No Virus” represents wheat plants with no virus inoculation prior F. graminearum infection.
+“No Virus” represents wheat plants with no virus inoculation prior to F. graminearum infection.
 “BSMV:MCS4D” represents control virus treatment where the only addition to the viral genome is a multiple cloning site (MCS).
 “BSMV:FgRALF” represents BSMV expressing FgRALF gene.
 “BSMV:Fg08493” represents BSMV expressing Fg08493 gene.

 Figure 6 Infection symptoms on Arabidopsis leaves following inoculation with F. graminearum.
 A) The appearance of representative detached leaves 6 days after spore droplet inoculation.
 B) Box-plot and dot-plot of 16 infected leaves from 8 different plants of each transgenic line at 7dpi; typical infection symptoms were recorded as the percentage (from 0 to 100) of necrotic area in each leaf.
 There were no visible differences between infection symptoms on FgRALF-expressing leaves compared with the wild-type (p>0.05).
-AtWT(Col-er)- wild-type (Col-er), AtEV- Col-er harbouring an empty vector (EV), AtRALF#1 to #4- four independent Col-er expressing FgRALF.
+AtWT(Col-er)- wild-type (Col-er), AtEV- Col-er harbouring an empty vector (EV), AtRALF#1 to #4- are four independent Col-er expressing FgRALF.

 Figure 7 Neighbour-joining (NJ) tree based on the wheat (T. aestivum) and Arabidopsis protein sequences containing both predicted kinase-like (PF07714) and malectin-like (PF12819) domains.
 The numbers indicate the NJ bootstrap values for 1000 replicates.
 Due to the large number of protein sequences the tree was collapsed.
 The full expanded tree is represented in Fig. S3.
 The protein name in blue indicates the Arabidopsis Feronia (AtFER).
 The names in red indicate the wheat sequences closely related to AtFER (TaFER1 and TaFER2).
 The names in black are the other members of Arabidopsis and wheat Feronia families.

 Figure 8 BSMV-VIGS of Feronia genes in wheat.
 A) Diagrammatical representation of wheat TaFer1 and TaFer2 protein sequence showing both predicted kinase-like (PF07714) and malectin-like (PF12819) protein domains.
 Bars extending from the termini of the predicted protein structures indicate nontranslated cDNA regions up- and downstream of the coding regions.
 Bars below each gene model indicate the a and b regions amplified to generate different Barley stripe mosaic virus-mediated virus-induced gene silencing (BSMV-VIGS) constructs targeting these genes.
 SP = signal peptide, TM = transmembrane region.
-B) Graph representing number of visibly diseased spikelets below the F. graminearum inoculated points in wheat ears at 15dpi.
+B) Graph representing number of visibly diseased spikelets below the F. graminearum inoculated points in wheat spikes at 15dpi.
 “No Virus” represents wheat plants with no virus inoculation prior F. graminearum infection.
 “MCS4D” represents control virus treatment where the only addition to the viral genome is a multiple cloning site (MCS).
 The BSMV-VIGS silencing constructs include asTaFER1a, asTaFER1b, asTaFER1a/2a, asTaFER2a and asTaFER2b.
 This graph represents a total of three combined experiment.
 Treatments did not present statistically significant differences in number of diseased spikelets, relative to BSMV:MCS4D control (p > 0.05 from GLMM analysis).